Query Workbench

 Buckets appear at the top level of the hierarchy.
 When you expand a bucket, the scopes within that bucket appear below it.
 Similarly, when you expand a scope, the collections within that scope appear below it.
 The number of collections within the bucket is displayed to the right of the bucket heading.

-Using the Query Editor
+Query Editor

-The Query Editor provides the following additional features:
+The query editor provides the following additional features:

 • Syntax coloring: For easy viewing, SQL++ keywords, numbers, and string literals are differently colored.